michielkikkert/nl.kikkert.plex/README.md

 # Player support

 This release supports 2 drivers: 1) PHT - Plex Home Theater and 2) ChromeCast (only v2 has been tested).
 More drivers may be developed by the community.
-Just report what your wishes are at the dedicated Plex Thread: https://forum.athom.com/discussion/366/homey-plex-application-main-discussion-thread#latest.
+Just report your wishes at the dedicated Plex Thread: https://forum.athom.com/discussion/366/homey-plex-application-main-discussion-thread#latest.
 Please note that the ChromeCast driver detects many more devices on your network then just ChromeCasts.
 It might also support smart TV's and other DNLA devices.
 Please just add a real chromecast device as the other devices are unlikely to work (VERY unlikely).

 # Flow support